This post may contain affiliate links. Please read our privacy policy.

-This recipe was largely inspired by a recipe I saw William Horst (@hooked_on_bbq) make for @thefeedfeed.
-He made his on a griddle on the grill, but I translated the recipe to a cast iron skillet indoors, so we could have them year-round.
+This recipe was largely inspired by a recipe by BBQ expert William Horst (@hooked_on_bbq).
+He makes his on a griddle on the grill, but I translated the recipe to a cast iron skillet indoors so we could have them year-round.
+I love to serve these tacos with Vegetarian Black Beans and Rice.
+They also pair terrifically with a Grilled Corn Salad or Grilled Mexican Street Corn.
+You can also whip up a quick Pico de Gallo to top it all off.

 Skirt Steak Tacos: Tender cubes of flavorful beef soak up a simple marinade to become one of the best soft tacos ever.